 Situated between two major cities, New Jersey’s geography, wealth fluctuation and shipping and flight capabilities have become a perfect recipe for a statewide illegal drug problem.
 Home to an international airport and countless commercial shipping venues, New Jersey’s war on drugs must be waged on an economic, enforcement and treatment front.
 Security coupled with a comprehensive approach to New Jersey drug and alcohol rehab have become a necessity, as the state battles drugs and the crime that they perpetuate in the both the north (most notably Newark) and the south (most notably Camden).
 Elements from New York and Philadelphia, as well as outside of the country have flooded New Jersey with a wide array of illegal substances, facilitating heightened accessibility for all.
 In a state where you can walk twenty minutes outside of a wealthy suburban neighborhood and find yourself in a seemingly forgotten slum, it is a little wonder that New Jersey finds itself on the defensive against so many different substance abuse threats.
 International drug trafficking organizations from Mexico, Columbia and the Dominican Republic continue to move in on New Jersey’s borders, while the shore and nightclub scene become havens for marijuana, ecstasy and other designer drug use and distribution.
 It is a situation that demands immediate attention.

-For as many options that exist in procuring, abusing and distributing illegal drugs, there needs to be an even greater number of NJ drug rehab options.
+Considering the amount of procuring, abusing and distributing illegal drugs in New Jersey, there needs to be an even greater amount of local drug rehab options.
 In the current age, a child from the suburbs has just as easy of a time buying drugs as a life-long hardened criminal.
 While there could, and should, be more treatment facilities to combat this rapidly escalating problem, New Jersey currently offers a number of reputable drug rehab centers to help you or your loved one with your problem.
 Those committed to the garden state’s fight against this epidemic have done their part in establishing quality options to help you get back on track.
 We can help find the best drug rehab treatment for you.

-The drugs threats facing NJ are as diverse as its population.
-With people of all backgrounds falling into addiction, there are new and emerging threats in addition to those already on the authority's radar.
+The drug threats facing New Jersey are as diverse as its population.
+With people of all backgrounds succumbing to addiction, there are new and emerging threats in addition to those already on the authorities' radar.
 Marijuana continues to be a problem of massive proportions, while cocaine, illegal prescriptions and steroids pose a larger threat than ever before.
 There also exists a larger-than-ever crack and heroin problem.

-Favored overwhelmingly by teenagers and adolescents, marijuana continues to dominate the NJ illegal drug market, with foreign elements shipping it in from the Canadian border, and domestic distributors growing it in their own bedrooms and backyards.
+Favored overwhelmingly by teenagers and adolescents, marijuana continues to dominate New Jersey's illegal drug market, with foreign elements shipping it in from the Canadian border, and domestic distributors growing it in their own bedrooms and backyards.
 A majority of the larger busts have occurred at Newark Airport and large private farms in the southern region.
-The most ubiquitous drug among NJ youth, it is transported via every conceivable vessel, sold openly on a continuous basis and carries a relatively light sentence for first time and even second-time offenders.
-One of the largest threats that accompany marijuana proliferation is the amount of New Jersey citizens who grow it in their homes.
+The most ubiquitous drug among Jersey youths, it's transported via every conceivable vessel, sold openly on a continuous basis and carries a relatively light sentence for first-time and even second-time offenders.
+One of the largest threats that accelerates marijuana proliferation is the amount of New Jersey citizens who grow it in their homes.

 The New Jersey methamphetamine market is mostly domestic.
 With the rapid emergence of homegrown product made in people’s homes, methamphetamine use and distribution has led to a number of robberies and assaults in an effort to acquire materials to make the drug.
 Although it is not as serious in New Jersey as it is in other regions, methamphetamine has been listed as the principal cause of admission to rehab by an increasing number of patients.
 While it has been confined to urban areas of the state, studies indicate that the suburbs are housing more and more makeshift meth labs.

-Here we have one the most popular and dangerous drugs in New Jersey.
+Heroin has become one of the most popular and dangerous drugs in New Jersey.
 Over the past 20 years, heroin has only gotten cheaper and purer as Colombian and Caribbean factions continue to flood the state with their product.
 There has been a spike in emergency room visits for heroin overdoses and other heroin-related problems, along with the number admissions to rehab for heroin addiction treatment.
-Heroin is cheap, highly addictive and almost immediately lethal.
-The airports, courier outfits and trucking industry in NJ have provided easier-than-ever transport opportunities for wide-scale distribution.
+Heroin is cheap, dangerous and almost immediately addictive.
+The airports, courier outfits and trucking industry in New Jersey have provided easier-than-ever transport opportunities for wide-scale distribution.

 New Jersey is home to innumerable nightclubs, bars and universities.
-College campuses and nearby clubs have become a breeding ground for a new kind of drug, the club drug.
-For the past decade use of drugs like ecstasy, GHB and LSD has been on a rapid incline among students and young adults.
-Often used to heighten the club experience, club drugs have been huge in the rave culture since their inception, however they now threaten suburban teenagers, adolescents and other groups.
-Dealers and abusers are mostly middle-class and affluent suburban Caucasian kids who use colleges and even high schools as sales venues.
+College campuses and nearby clubs have become a breeding ground for new kinds of "club drugs."
+For the past decade, the use of drugs like molly, GHB and LSD has been on a rapid incline among students and young adults.
+Often used to heighten the experience, club drugs have been huge in the rave culture since their inception, however they now threaten suburban teenagers, adolescents and other groups.
+Dealers and abusers are mostly middle-class and affluent suburban kids who use colleges and even high schools as sales venues.

 A larger problem in New Jersey than many other states, prescription drug abuse can come about through a variety of circumstances.
 Many of New Jersey’s colleges have highly competitive athletic programs in which athletes unwittingly force themselves into dependence while taking medications from a past injury.
 Another cause is simply suburban boredom.
 New Jersey being one of the most affluent states, per capita, teenagers and adolescents get bored and distracted very easily and take their parents and relatives’ prescriptions without them knowing.
 Whatever the cause, emergency room visits for prescription drug abuse have risen dramatically over the past five years.